seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 ### Mentor MockRun Destany Best
 #### When 2/21/2025

-- A narrative describing the test.
+#### A narrative describing the test.
 - We followed a sandbox approach in our testing beginning as though she was starting the app for the first time.
 We had Destany go through the app at her own pace to attempt to see what features she would figure out or find that might be missing.
 Towards the end we made Destany an event creator user to test out our Event Creation features.
 After the demo we asked Destany for her general feedback, prompting with questions and asking for suggestions.

-- What roles did each team member play during the test?
+#### What roles did each team member play during the test?
 - almond was the Computer
 - Anthony was the Note Taker
 - Ellie, Ethan, Budhil and Michael were Facilitators

-- Which user stories were activated?
+#### Which user stories were activated?
 - TO DO

-- Additional notes describing the session, e.g. observations of the test user's behavior.
+#### Additional notes describing the session, e.g. observations of the test user's behavior.
 - TO DO

+#### The feedback you got from the tester

+Events: A way to favorite a given event.

+Calendar: How does she know what timeframe she is in?

+Calendar: Add remaining bottom bar Icons

+Event Creation: Location of repeat option

+Event Creation: What does a successful event post look like?

+Event Creation: What does setting the location look like?

-- Notes taken from session
+#### Notes taken from session
 - Events
     - Favorite button on each event
 - Calendar View
     - How does she know what timeframe she is in?
     - Add remaining Icons to the bottom bar
 - Event Creation
     - Repeat on the right side of date (swap them)
     - How would she change the location?
         - Search with a drop down
     - Restrict contact person?
     - Upload success?
         - Successfully posted
     - No Fight club card
 - General Notes
     - Add Groups /  Friends section
     - Create something on calendar or profile settings instead of in likes
     - She wouldn’t have looked at likes to make the events
     - + in the calendar (maybe right side of the search bar)
     - Instead of contacts (Collaborators)
     - Where is time in the event creation?
     - Location Hidden or not?
     - Post an attachment upload
         - Where is the picture shown for an event?
     - Transparent tags
     - Add Switch Profile
         - In the profile section
         - Circle Arrow
     - “Presented by” for events
     - Display name
     - Brand name / logo should be included
     - GetGrinnected on Sign-in

-- The feedback you got from the tester
-    -  SUMMARIZE NOTES?

-- Notes on how to revise your testing procedure for the next user
+#### Notes on how to revise your testing procedure for the next user
 - A little more prepartion on how our flows opperate.
 - If we allow a sandbox format for the test run (we can't assume we know what they are going to do so prepare to use alternate flows).

+####  Changes to prototype

 ### Classmate Ella Berman
 #### When: 2/21/2025